aisland-dao/docusign/README.md

 ```bash
 ./docsig-server.sh
 ```
-you will be able to reache the user interface browsing:
+you will be able to reach the user interface browsing:
 http://localhost:3000

 You may install a reverse proxy like Nginx to manage the https connections.